floaty-HorizonOffical/YudLunKon/README.md

     // It is important to know this import YudLunKon.official.*; // replace * with the library you want use, or keep it to add all libraries!
-    // Or if you made/downloaded a library use import YudLunKon.custom.*; // replace * with the library you want use, or keep it to add all libraries!
+    // Or if you made/downloaded a library use import YudLunKon.CUSTOM-LIB_NAME.*; // replace CUSTOM-LIB_NAME with the library package, and * with the library you want use in the lib pack
 ```

 #That's all as of for nows